Premium Tax Credit

 Insurance Must Be Purchased Through the Marketplace.
 For premiums to be eligible for this tax credit, the health insurance coverage must be obtained through the Health Insurance Marketplace.

 No Affordable Employer Health Plan Options.
 To claim the premium tax credit, you must be unable to get affordable coverage through an eligible employer-sponsored health plan.
-The term “affordable” refers to premiums that are less than 9.5% of the household income (which will be raised to 9.56% for plans starting in 2015).
+For plan years beginning in 2019, the term “affordable” refers to premiums that are less than 9.86% of the household income.
+(This amount is adjusted annually and will increase to 9.78% for plan years beginning in 2020.)

 Employer-Sponsored Plan Does Not Offer Minimum Value.
 If your employer plan covers less than 60% of expected costs, you can choose to purchase your insurance through the Health Insurance Marketplace and you may qualify for the premium tax credit.